Qiskit/qiskit-metapackage/docs/index.rst

 :ref:`Qiskit Chemistry <aqua-chemistry>`
-   Qiskit Chemistry extends the Aqua element to allow the user to work easier with quantum computing for quantum chemistry problem.
-Is a set of tools, algorithms and software to use for quantum chemistry research.
-Qiskit Chemistry comes with interfaces prebuilt for the following four computational chemistry software drivers:
+   Qiskit Chemistry extends the Aqua element to allow the user to work easier with quantum computing for quantum chemistry problems.
+Qiskit Chemistry a set of tools, algorithms and software to use for quantum chemistry research.
+Qiskit Chemistry comes with interfaces prebuilt for the following four classicalcomputational chemistry software drivers:

-   Gaussian™ 16 (a commercial chemistry program), PSI4 (an open-source chemistry program built on Python), PySCF (an open-source Python chemistry program), and PyQuante (a pure Python cross-platform open-source chemistry program).
+   - Gaussian™ 16 (a commercial chemistry program)
+   - PSI4 (an open-source chemistry program built on Python)
+   - PySCF (an open-source Python chemistry program)
+   - PyQuante (a pure Python cross-platform open-source chemistry program).
 :ref:`Qiskit AI <aqua-ai>`
    Qiskit Artificial Intelligence (AI) allows users with different levels of experience to execute AI experiments and contribute to the quantum computing AI